79 Fifth Avenue, 5th FloorNew York, NY firstname.lastname@example.org

 Phone: 212.229.5150 x2330

 More Admission Events

 All graduate students in the Creative Writing Program who indicate on the application their interest in these awards will be considered for a competitive tuition scholarship.
-Awards are based on the strength of the application and the contributions the admissions committee believe the applicant can make to the Creative Writing Program community.
-No additional application components are required.
-Scholarships cover a percentage of tuition from 15 percent to 50 percent.
-A substantial proportion of our accepted students are offered merit scholarships.
+Awards are based on the strength of the application (Statement of Purpose; letters of recommendation, portfolio, if applicable; and prior academic performance) and the contributions the admission committee believes the applicant can make to the Creative Writing community.
+No additional application components are required for most university scholarships.
+Scholarships cover up to 75 percent of tuition.
+A large proportion of admitted students are offered merit-based tuition scholarships.

-The New School and Teachers and Writers Collaborative (TandW) provide up to six TandW associate opportunities for Creative Writing MFA candidates each year.
-Four students are selected for TandW education associate positions and two students are selected as TandW editorial associates.
-TandW associates receive a stipend of $3,000.
+The New School and Teachers & Writers Collaborative (T&W) provide up to six T&W associate opportunities for MFA Creative Writing candidates each year.
+Four students are selected for T&W education associate positions, and two students are selected as T&W editorial associates.
+T&W associates receive a stipend of $3,000.

-Additional teaching opportunities may be available at Parsons School of Design and the Teachers and Writers Collaborative.
+Additional teaching opportunities may be available at Parsons School of Design and the Teachers & Writers Collaborative.